Trenchard Cox: Victoria and Albert Museum

 In 1955 Cox was offered the post of Director and Secretary of the Victoria and Albert Museum by David Eccles, Minister of Eductation.
 He is known to have learnt the names of all of the museum's several hundred staff within three weeks of starting the job and greeted everyone thereafter by name.
 He is also responsible for introducing the conservation and education departments to the museum and reorganised and extended the National Art Library.
 Cox acquired important objects such as the jade wine cup of the Shah Jahan and created a high standard of exhibitions, notably 'Opus Anglicanum' in 1963 and 'The Orange and the Rose' in 1964.
 In 1966 he retired early due to failing eyesight.

 Other offices

 Cox was knighted in 1961.
-In 1963 he became president of the Museums Association, he was member of the Ancient Monuments Board for England 1959–69 and the Standing Commission on Museums and Galleries 1967–77 and appointed Chevalier of the Légion d'Honneur in 1967.
+In 1963 he became president of the Museums Association, he was member of the Ancient Monuments Board for England 1959–69 and the Standing Commission on Museums and Galleries 1967–77 and appointed Chevalier of the Legion of Honour in 1967.
 Continuing his interest in popular education, he was the founding president in 1968 of the National Association of Decorative and Fine Arts Societies (NADFAS), and a fellow of the Royal Society of Arts and of the Society of Antiquities.
 From 1968 to 1979 he served as Peoples' Warden at St Martin-in-the-Fields, where he was a strong supporter its social welfare activities.
 He died on 21 December 1995.

 Photographs by Trenchard Cox are held at the Conway Library in the Courtauld, London, and are being digitised.